 To most people, that's all there is.
 But to some, the Pox Crain is a vexing series of half seen pathways into the Veil, full of whispers and echoes of dreams, spirits and the dead.

 "No one owns the Pox Crain.
 Sure, there's a man named Ottam and he has all the qualities you'd imagine: burly, gregarious and stingy on the drinks.
 If anyone collects taxes on the Crain he must be the one paying them.
 But the Pox Crain has been here since the city has been here, and will be here until a few days before Dryer Mob is a forgotten husk on the plains of Barakan.

-"There's a legend of a place in the Lowlands where the worlds meet.
-But those are different worlds, pieces of the chimerum that fell away after the Great Dream.
-But here, in the Crain, something altogether different is happening.
-It's a tear in the Veil, a place where the barrier to the Umbra is weak, or altogether missing.
+"There's a legend of another place where the worlds meet, an event called the Court of the Tethered Duchess.
+Pieces of the chimerum that fell away after the Great Dream come together for a brief glimpse of what was.
+But here, in the Crain, something altogether different is happening: it's a tear in the Veil, a place where the barrier to the Umbra is weak, or maybe altogether missing.

 "The faces you see here are mostly rubes; regulars with no greater grasp on the place than Ottam.
 Some are tradesmen, merchants, and travellers.
 Some are thieves and charlatans.
 A few are just drunks.
 But if you pay attention you see more.
 Not just the occasional guildsman, or the odd adventurer.
 Hidden among them are the faces of holy men, Nomsari, and emissaries of the 42 Sons.

 "Why?
 Because to those who can see it, there are doors and passages that open into the kismets of the Spirit World, the Umbra, and the dreamworld beyond.
 And sprinkled through the stools and worn benches of an otherwise forgettable bar are umbrings, spirits and the recently dead, drawn to the whisper of air from beyond.
 Creatures from the Listar, the Myrgbon and Orindus.